solsticedhiver/ssid-logger/README.md

 It can log to a **sqlite3** database (by default) or to a **csv** file.

+This is an **all-in-one** solution to log SSIDs.
+Even though *kismet* is a great software, it is too heavy to run on a rpi0, unless you run only the capture binary(ies) and also use another more capable device to run the server on.

 Note: ssid-logger does not automatically export the collected data to wigle.net.
 You will have to do it manually, if you want to.

 ## Running